remerge/remerge.github.io/src/feed.md

 # Remerge product feed specification

 ## Introduction
 remerge does support dynamic creatives.
 Dynamic creatives contain placeholders which are filled with data that is specific to the user who is seeing the advertisement.
 Examples are titles, prices, call to actions, deeplinks or images.
+The most compelling creatives are powered by a product feed which contains these data points and is indexed by the users past activity.
+To simplify the setup of campaigns that leverage dynamic creative powered by a product feed, the feed has to fulfil the following requirements.

 ## Requirements